 Can a Rational Number Be a Decimal?

 Yes, a rational number can indeed be expressed as a decimal.
-This is a fundamental concept in mathematics, linking two different ways of representing numerical values.
+Practically speaking, this is a fundamental concept in mathematics, linking two different ways of representing numerical values.
 Understanding this relationship is crucial for grasping more complex mathematical concepts and real-world applications.
 A rational number, by definition, is any number that can be expressed as a fraction p/q, where p and q are integers and q is not zero.
 Decimals, on the other hand, are numbers written in base-10 notation, using a decimal point to separate the whole number part from the fractional part.

 The key to understanding why rational numbers can be decimals lies in the process of converting a fraction to a decimal.
 When you divide the numerator (p) by the denominator (q), the result is either a terminating decimal (one that ends) or a repeating decimal (one that has a repeating pattern).
 Both terminating and repeating decimals are considered rational because they originate from a ratio of two integers.